[By Nic Lindh on Sunday, 10 September 2017]

 It’s awesome that no matter what niche thing you’re interested in, somebody else out there is way, way more into it than you are and is making a podcast about it.

-And now I have my own Swedish-language podcast, Amerikapodden.
-It’s tiny, but I very much enjoy creating it.
+And now I have two podcasts, my own Swedish-language podcast, Amerikapodden, which is tiny, but I very much enjoy creating it, and an English-language podcast, Smell the Foam Finger, where my co-host explains American sports to me.

-I’m a web developer and a technologist, so it should have been easy for me to get going with this, but it was way harder than I thought, with more things to think about and more things to purchase than expected.
+I’m a web developer and a technologist, so starting a podcast should have been right in my wheelhouse, but it was way harder than I thought, with more things to think about and more things to purchase than expected.

 Of course the Internet has many, many guides to podcasting and an avalanche of forums where people discuss podcasting, but for a novice it’s difficult to parse the information and separate the lunatics from the knowledgeable.

-Most of the guides on how to podcast are written by successful podcasters who’ve been doing it for a long time.
-It’s great and appreciated they share what they know, though they may have forgotten or repressed a lot of the things that were challenging when they first started out.
+Most of the guides on how to podcast are written by successful podcasters who have been doing it for a long time.
+It’s great and appreciated they share what they know, although it often seems they may have forgotten or repressed a lot of the things that were challenging when they first started out.

 Which is why I’m writing this getting started guide before I get comfortable and start to forget.